We speak multiple languages :

 5. Dentist’s Expertise

 The experience and expertise of the dentist also influence the tooth extraction cost.
-At Franklin Dental Care, our experienced dentist Dr. Navneet Singh Sandhu ensures that your extraction is done with the highest level of care and precision.
+At Fort McMurray Care, our experienced dentist Dr. Navneet Singh Sandhu ensures that your extraction is done with the highest level of care and precision.

 Average Tooth Extraction Cost